HippoCampusRobotics/fav_docs/tutorials/real_time_plotting.rst

 Plotting Bagfile Data
 *********************

-Instead of streaming live data, we can also plot data stored in a bagfile.
-Really helpful to see what we actually have recorded (might differ from what we *intended* to record).
+Instead of streaming live data, we can also plot data stored in a bagfile (see :ref:`tutorials/recording_rosbags:recording data using bag files`).
+Really helpful to see what we actually have recorded (this sometimes differs from what we *intended* to record).

 .. image:: /res/images/plotjuggler_bagfile.png